PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

     * Docker image: ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddle:3.1.0-gpu-cuda11.8-cudnn8.9

 * Note:
-    * Since we did not utilize device memory monitoring tools for NPU and XPU, we were unable to collect the corresponding device memory data.
+    * Since we did not collect device memory data for NPU and XPU, the corresponding entries in the table are marked as N/A.

 ## 2. Quick Start
 All model pipelines provided by PaddleX can be quickly experienced.
 You can experience the effect of the general OCR pipeline on the community platform, or you can use the command line or Python locally to experience the effect of the general OCR pipeline.